PurpleBooth/git-mit/docs/lints/index.md

 Your commit message is missing a JIRA Issue Key

+It's important to add the issue key because it allows us to link code back to the motivations for doing it, and in some cases provide an audit trail for compliance purposes.

 You can fix this by adding a key like `JRA-123` to the commit message
 ```